 - Where sexual activity with a 16 or 17 year old does not result in an offence being committed, it may still result in harm, or the likelihood of harm being suffered;

 - Non-consensual sex is rape whatever the age of the victim; and

 - If the victim is incapacitated through drink or drugs, or the victim or their family has been subject to violence or the threat of it, they cannot be considered to have given true consent; therefore offences may have been committed.

-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's physical or mental health or development.

 Neglect may occur during pregnancy as a result of maternal substance misuse, maternal mental ill health or learning difficulties or a cluster of such issues.
 Where there is domestic abuse towards a carer, the needs of the child may be neglected.

 Once a child is born, neglect may involve a parent failing to:

 - Provide adequate food, clothing and shelter (including exclusion from home or abandonment);

 - Protect a child from physical and emotional harm or danger;

 - Ensure adequate supervision (including the use of inadequate care-givers);